-Students can choose to apply for spine and orthopaedic reconstruction and trauma, extremities and orthopaedic reconstruction and trauma, sports medicine and orthopaedic reconstruction and trauma, or orthobiologics and regenerative medicine.
+Students can choose to apply for spine and orthopaedic reconstruction and trauma, spine and orthopaedic reconstruction and trauma hybrid, extremities and orthopaedic reconstruction and trauma, sports medicine and orthopaedic reconstruction and trauma, or orthobiologics and regenerative medicine.
 The fourth course is an especially good route for aspiring sales reps interested in stem cell procedures, platelet-rich plasma therapy, prolotherapy, and similar practices.

 Medical Sales College has a competitive admissions process and a 25% admission rate.
-Admission requirements include two years of prior relevant sales experience or a bachelor’s degree (which is still preferred even if you have prior sales experience).
+A bachelor’s degree or a strong sales background is desired for admission.

 All of the programs at Medical Sales College take 12 weeks to complete, except the orthobiologics program, which takes eight weeks.
 Courses are also hybrid (partially online and partially in-person), and there is a fully in-person option for the spine and orthopaedic reconstruction and trauma course.